JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 07 June 27, 2021

 `Today's Progress`: I kept working on the phone scraper, because the website that i was scraping implemented some features to avoid scrapers scripts to scrap.
 In this case, the div.class name was "jss" plus a random number for each request.
 So, i had to think how to bypass it.
 I'm updating my code to do a regex search through jss+regex and verify if the .text contains the string "R$" to retreive the price.
+Also, i started to read about database and how to implement with sqlite3.
+I think i will build a bank account system to transfer money between accounts, like pix in the next days.

 `Thoughts`: Using Ruby as a wrench for daily programming is softy and fun.
 I'm liking it.